Safe-DS/DSL/docs/DSL/tutorial/workflow-language/statements.md

 * if-statements to conditionally execute code or
 * while-statements to repeatedly execute code

 are not planned since we want to keep the language small and easy to learn.
 Moreover, we want to refrain from developing yet another general-purpose programming language.
-Instead, code that depends on such features can be implemented in Python, integrated into Simple-ML using the [stub language][stub-language], and called in a Simple-ML program using the provided statements.
+Instead, code that depends on such features can be implemented in Python, integrated into Safe-DS using the [stub language][stub-language], and called in a Safe-DS program using the provided statements.

 ## Expression Statements